-Copperfield College’s ‘whole school’ approach to literacy allows all students at Years 7 and 8 to develop their literacy skills and undertake targeted intervention if necessary.
+Copperfield College’s ‘whole school’ approach to literacy allows all students to develop their literacy skills and undertake targeted intervention if necessary.

 All students at years 7 and 8 participate in our Literate Practices Program, consisting of four ability-based sessions per week.

 Numeracy, like literacy, is an essential component of our school curriculum.
 It is about students having the confidence to choose and use mathematics skills they learn at school in everyday life, as well as the classroom.
 We want students to develop the confidence to apply mathematics in their everyday lives.

 Numeracy is used in a Humanities or Science class when students interpret a graph, in technology when they confidently measure a piece of wood, or in food when a student halves a recipe without being given specific instructions on what to do.